 Per Texas Education Code 54.007(2)(d): A student who fails to make full payment of tuition and fees by the due date may be prohibited from registering for classes until full payment is made.
 A student who fails to make payment prior to the end of the semester or term may be denied credit for the work done that semester or term.

-You may authorize another person online access to their account for payments by setting them up as an authorized user.
+You may authorize another person online access to your account for payments by setting them up as an authorized user.
 Setting up an authorized user does not grant ACC staff permission to discuss your student record with an authorized user*.
-The student may edit or delete an authorized user at any time.
+You may edit or delete an authorized user at any time.

 1. Log in to your account.